Lovenson2000/cvat/cvat-ui/README.md

 Each directory contains one scss file.
 To add style to new a component, just give the elements a class name that follows the BEM naming convention. and go the scss file and add the style to the class name.

-## Finding a file through the developer console:
+## Finding a file in the codebase:

-## Files modified:

-## Config files added:

-## Where to put new test file:

-## Test coverage percentage:

-## An icon to call the fetch user function and display on ui:
+As the codebase is large, it can be difficult to find a specific file.
+Here are some tips for finding a file:

+- Step 1: - Use the developer console in your browser to inspect the DOM elements and their class names.
+- Step 2: Use the search bar in your IDE (CMD + Shift + F) to search for the file name.